FIRST IS BEST!Find out about new products

 The Buoyancy Control Device (your scuba BCD) is an essential part of the scuba gear package, mainly due to it's role as part of the diver's life support equipment.
 The primary functions of a Scuba BCD are to control buoyancy and hold the tank during diving.
 BCDs come in a variety of styles, but generally fall into two categories: Jacket Style Scuba BCDs and Back Inflate Scuba BCDs.

 Jacket Style Scuba BCDs have a bladder (the compartment that holds air) that surrounds your torso like a jacket.
 Jacket Style Scuba BCDs are best suited for divers who need to maintain a vertical orientation or spend a lot of time on the surface (ie: shore divers).

 Back Inflate Scuba BCDs place the bladder behind the diver.
 Many divers find this more comfortable, as it allows for easier movement of the arms, and also feels less restrictive.
-A rear inflation BCD also helps divers maintain a horizontal body position while in the water.
+A rear inflation BC also helps divers maintain a horizontal body postion while in the water.

 Choosing the right BCD can be overwhelming for first time scuba divers.
 There are four main components in searching for the correct BCD.

 Safety should be the first priority in all scuba diving equipment purchases.
 When searching for a BCD, this is no different.
 A diver should look for a BCD that has strong retention of air.
 A good BC will retain air in all conditions and after harsh treatments.
 A high lift capacity is beneficial because it holds the diver high out of the water on the surface, helps maintain neutral buoyancy at depth, and allows the diver to help assist a buddy in need.
 Another important safety feature is a single-handed, quick release weight system.